rabbitmq/rabbitmq-website/site/oauth2-examples.md

 ### About Rotating UAA signing key

-When UAA rotates the signing key we need to reconfigure RabbitMQ with that key.
-We don't need to edit the configuration and restart RabbitMQ.
+When UAA rotates the signing key you need to reconfigure RabbitMQ with that key.
+You don't need to edit the configuration and restart RabbitMQ.

-Instead, thru the `rabbitmqctl add_uaa_key` command we can add more keys.
+Instead, thru the `rabbitmqctl add_uaa_key` command you can add more keys.
 This is more or less what could happen.

 1. UAA starts up with a signing key called "key-1"
-2. We configure RabbitMQ with the signing key "key-1" following the procedure explained in the previous section
+2. You configure RabbitMQ with the signing key "key-1" following the procedure explained in the previous section
 3. RabbitMQ starts
 4. An application obtains a token from UAA signed with that "key-1" signing key and connects to RabbitMQ using the token
 5. RabbitMQ can validate it because it has the signing key
 6. UAA rotates the signing key.
 It has a new key "key-2"
 7. An application obtains a new token from UAA.
 This time it is signed using "key-2".
 The application connect to RabbitMQ using the new token
 8. RabbitMQ fails to validate it because it does not have "key-2" signing key.
-Later on we will see how RabbitMQ finds out the signing key name for the JWT
+Later on you will see how RabbitMQ finds out the signing key name for the JWT
-9. We add the new signing key via the `rabbitmqctl` command
+9. You add the new signing key via the `rabbitmqctl` command
 10. This time RabbitMQ can validate tokens signed with "key-2"

 One way to keep RabbitMQ up-to-date is to periodically check with [token keys endpoint](https://docs.cloudfoundry.org/api/uaa/version/4.28.0/index.html#token-keys) (using the `E-tag` header).
-When the list of active tokens key has changed, we retrieve them and add them using `rabbitmqctl add_uaa_key`.
+When the list of active tokens key has changed, you retrieve them and add them using `rabbitmqctl add_uaa_key`.

-We are probably missing the ability to remove deprecated/obsolete signing keys.
+You are probably missing the ability to remove deprecated/obsolete signing keys.
-The [function](https://github.com/rabbitmq/rabbitmq-auth-backend-oauth2/blob/master/src/uaa_jwt.erl) is there so we could potentially invoke it via `rabbitmqctl eval` command.
+The [function](https://github.com/rabbitmq/rabbitmq-auth-backend-oauth2/blob/master/src/uaa_jwt.erl) is there so you could potentially invoke it via `rabbitmqctl eval` command.

 ### Understanding Access tokens and how RabbitMQ uses it